Memorial to the victims of the Nazi tyrann

 Visiting Information

-Visiting the Memorial to the Victims of the Nazi Tyranny is an opportunity to engage with a significant part of history.
-It is advisable to check the official website for current information regarding hours of operation and any potential admission fees.
+For those planning to visit the Memorial to the Victims of the Nazi Tyranny, it is advisable to check the official website for current information regarding hours of operation and any potential entry fees.
+The memorial is situated in Altstadt-Lehel, making it accessible via various modes of transport, including public transportation options that service the area.

 Nearby Attractions